[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 8.Restore Backup

 Restore your backup.
-If you don’t have one, Contact GoDaddy Support, and they will restore your site.
+If you don’t have one, contact GoDaddy Support, and they will restore your site.

 FAQ